Which Type Of Cell Has Free Floating Dna

 The Great Divide: Prokaryotic vs. Eukaryotic Cells

-To understand free-floating DNA, one must first grasp the basic architectural blueprint of cells.
+To understand free-floating DNA, one must first grasp the basic architectural blueprint of cells Nothing fancy..

 Eukaryotic cells, which make up plants, animals, fungi, and protists, are characterized by compartmentalization.
 Their most prominent feature is the nucleus, a double-membrane-bound organelle that houses the cell's chromosomes.
 This DNA is meticulously organized with proteins called histones into structures called chromatin, which condense into visible chromosomes during cell division.
 This nuclear envelope acts as a selective barrier, controlling the transport of molecules between the DNA and the cytoplasm.
-Additionally, eukaryotic cells contain other membrane-bound organelles like mitochondria, endoplasmic reticulum, and Golgi apparatus Simple, but easy to overlook..
+Additionally, eukaryotic cells contain other membrane-bound organelles like mitochondria, endoplasmic reticulum, and Golgi apparatus Worth keeping that in mind..

 In stark contrast, prokaryotic cells are simpler in structure.
 They lack all membrane-bound organelles, including a nucleus.
-The cell is surrounded by a plasma membrane and, in most cases, a rigid cell wall.
-Their cellular components, including ribosomes and metabolic enzymes, are suspended directly in the cytoplasm, a gel-like substance.
-It is within this open cytoplasmic space that the prokaryotic genome resides in its free-floating state Practical, not theoretical..
+In real terms, their cellular components, including ribosomes and metabolic enzymes, are suspended directly in the cytoplasm, a gel-like substance.
+Also, the cell is surrounded by a plasma membrane and, in most cases, a rigid cell wall.
+It is within this open cytoplasmic space that the prokaryotic genome resides in its free-floating state.

 The Nucleoid: Home of the Prokaryotic Chromosome